pk664/robo-advisor/README.md

     ALPHAVANTAGE_API_KEY="abc123"

-## Recommendation Crtieria
+## Recommendation Criteria

 If the stock is trading at a 20% premium compared to its most recent high, then the stock will be regarded a SELL.
+This would be a great time for users to take profits.

 If the stock is trading at a 20% discount compared to its most recent low, then the stock will be regarded a BUY.
+This would be a great time for users to buy in.

 If the stock is flutuating in between the range between 20% from its most recent low to 20% from its most recent high, then the stock will be regarded a HOLD.